 The subgenre translates to ‘green ballads’ and discusses a ganja-centric lifestyle.
 Reinventing familiar melodies, hoodie-clad musicians in cowboy boots sing about loving pot as a Latin American.
 They aren’t shy about blazing on stage, either.

+Weed carts have become a popular way for enthusiasts to enjoy their favorite strains discreetly and conveniently.
 Novel sounds underpin deep social themes of border life in Corridos Verdes.
 Mexico sees marijuana as a human right, but many still associate it with violence.
 Californians are embracing weed, growing feminised pot seeds, and turning an aspect of minority culture into a mass trend.
 These songs speak of being on the fringes of society in times of mass legalisation.

 Want to get political with your music or jam out to springy Spanish tunes?
 You’ll love these nine bands.